HomeSustainabilityEnvironmentClimate Change

 Reducing CO2 Emissions during Transportation

 We contract the delivery of our raw materials, fuels and products to transportation companies and are striving to reduce CO2 emissions as a specified consigner designated under the Act on Rationalizing Energy Use.
-As part of our key initiatives, in the trucking division we are encouraging the planned implementation of round-trip transportation and ecodriving, as well as the introduction of energy-saving equipment such as digital tachometers and eco-tires for each vehicle.
-In shipping, we operate new ships that are equipped with various energy-saving features.
-We are also supporting energy-saving operations for conventionally powered ships.
+As a major initiative, in the trucking division we are improving transportation efficiency through planned implementation of round-trip transport.
+In the shipping division, we are operating vessels equipped with the latest energy-saving technologies based on AI-powered vessel allocation plans to improve energy use efficiency.
+Additionally, for some existing vessels, we are continuing trial use of biofuels to reduce CO2 emissions.

-CO2 Emissions by Mode of Transportation (FY2024) (Non-consolidated)
+CO2 Emissions by Mode of Transportation (FY2025) (non-consolidated)

 (thousand t)